Sonata rondo form: Codas

 Thus: AB'AC"ABAD.
-An example is the last movement of Beethoven's "Pathetique" Sonata, Op.
+An example is the last movement of Beethoven's "Pathetique" Sonata Op.
 13.

 Sonata rondo form as a variant of rondo form

 It is also possible to describe sonata rondo form by starting out with rondo form and describing how it is transformed to be more like sonata form.
 For this explanation, see rondo.

-Cuthbert Girdlestone conjectured in his "Mozart and His Piano Concertos" that the sonata rondo form derives also in part from the dances en rondeau of Jean-Philippe Rameau, among others, by structural elaboration, possibly an innovation of Mozart's.
+In Mozart and His Piano Concertos, Cuthbert Girdlestone conjectured that the sonata rondo form derives also in part from the dances en rondeau of Jean-Philippe Rameau, among others, by structural elaboration, possibly an innovation of Mozart's.

 Uses of the sonata rondo form

 Sonata rondo form is almost exclusively used in the finales of multi-movement works.
 It is considered a somewhat relaxed and discursive form.
 Thus, it is unsuited to an opening movement (typically the musically tightest and most intellectually rigorous movement in a Classical work).
-It is, exceptionally, used in the opening Andante movement of Haydn's D-major piano sonata Hob.
+It is, exceptionally, used in the opening Andante movement of Haydn's Piano Sonata Hob.
 XVI:51.
 Here are some movements written in sonata rondo form: